Please note: This page will not display correctly in Internet Explorer or Google Chrome browsers. Please use Firefox or Safari instead. Thanks!

 Massive Open Online Courses (MOOCs) have the potential to enable free university-level education on an enormous scale.
 A concern often raised about MOOCs is that although thousands enrol for courses, a very small proportion actually complete the course.
 The release of information about enrollment and completion rates from MOOCs appears to be ad hoc at the moment - that is, official statistics are not published for every course.
 This data visualisation draws together information about enrollment numbers and completion rates from across online news stories and blogs.

-- How many students complete courses? - completion rates can approach 20%, although most MOOCs have completion rates of less than 10%.
+- How many students complete courses? - completion rates can approach 40% (and occasionally exceed it), the current average completion rate for MOOCs is approximately 15%.

 - Clicking on data points on the chart will display further details about each course, including a link to the data source.